Lubbock tornado: Precursor tornadoes develop (8–9 p.m.)

 Large hail the size of grapefruits were reported in the thunderstorm 5 mi south of Lubbock at around 8 p.m., with baseball-sized hail reaching southeastern Lubbock by 8:13 p.m.
 Severe Weather Statements were transmitted by the Lubbock WBO over the Weather Wire Service to relay the hail reports as the storm neared Lubbock.
 Radar data indicated that the thunderstorm's cloud tops had increased to 55000 ft by 8:10 p.m.
 At around the same time, an off-duty policeman reported a funnel cloud 7 mi southeast of the Lubbock airport and 3 mi east of the city limits.
-This, along with the detection of a hook echo on radar, prompted the Lubbock Weather Bureau office to issue a tornado warning for Crosby, eastern Floyd, western Hale, and Lubbock counties at 8:15 p.m. with an expiry time of 9:00 p.m.
+This, along with the detection of a hook echo on radar, prompted the Lubbock Weather Bureau office to issue a tornado warning for Crosby, eastern Floyd, western Hale, and Lubbock counties at 8:15 p.m. with an expiration time of 9:00 p.m.
 At 8:30 p.m., a tornado – the first of two to strike the Lubbock area – touched down near the intersection of Broadway and Quint Avenue in eastern Lubbock.
 Described by tornado researcher Ted Fujita as a "small forerunner" to the main Lubbock tornado, this first twister produced a damage path roughly 2 mi across and caused structural damage indicative of wind gusts reaching around 75 mph.
 The most severe damage occurred near the interchange between U.S. 82 and Parkway Drive, which was under construction at the time.
 There, 13 concrete beams weighing 109000 lb each and doubly weighted with chains were blown down from a partially-built overpass by the tornado.

 At 8:40 p.m., the NSSFC issued a severe thunderstorm watch for the entirety of the Southern Plains.
 Concurrently, two thunderstorms quickly developed 8 mi southwest of the Lubbock airport and moved northeast at 25 mph; their formation was noted on a Severe Weather Statement issued by the Lubbock WBO at 8:42 p.m.
 At 8:59 p.m., the office issued a bulletin that extended the preexisting tornado warning to 10 p.m.
 The bulletin also advised people to prepare to seek shelter with radar imagery and reports continuing to indicate that a tornado was in progress roughly 7 mi south-southeast of the Lubbock airport.
 At around 9:00 p.m., a separate tornado – listed as an F1 tornado in the National Centers for Environmental Information's Storm Events database – unroofed a barn approximately 8 mi north of Crosbyton, shearing the sheet metal roof over a nearby pasture.

-The main Lubbock tornado (after 9 p.m.)